solo-io/gloo/docs/content/introduction/architecture/custom_resources.md

 | {{< protobuf name="gloo.solo.io.UpstreamGroup" display="UpstreamGroup">}} | gloo.solo.io | Group multiple Upstreams and/or external endpoints to be referenced by Virtual Service(s). |
 | {{< protobuf name="enterprise.gloo.solo.io.AuthConfig" display="AuthConfig">}} | enterprise.gloo.solo.io | User-facing authentication configuration referenced by Virtual Service(s). |

-As a quick refresher, Gloo Edge is deployed as pods from four different container images:
+As a quick refresher, Gloo Edge is deployed as pods from three different container images:

-* gateway
 * gloo
 * discovery
 * gateway-proxy/ingress-proxy

-The gateway, gloo, and discovery pods act as the control plane for Gloo Edge.
-The data plane is handled by the gateway-proxy/ingress-proxy pods running Envoy.
+The `gloo` and `discovery` pods act as the control plane for Gloo Edge.
+The data plane is handled by the `gateway-proxy/ingress-proxy` pods running Envoy.

-Gateway is responsible for:

-* Translating Gateway, RouteTables, and Virtual Service Custom Resources into configuration & status on the Proxy CR
-* Validation webhooks hit the Gateway validation server to validate a configuration before application

-Gloo Edge is responsible for:
+The `gloo` deployment is responsible for:

-* Translating Proxy, Upstreams, UpstreamGroups, Secrets, AuthConfigs, ConfigMaps, and Endpoints into cached Envoy config
+* Translating Proxy, Upstreams, UpstreamGroups, Secrets, AuthConfigs, ConfigMaps, Endpoints, Gateway, RouteTables, and Virtual Service Custom Resources into cached Envoy configurations
 * Serving cached Envoy configurations via xDS
+* Validation webhooks in the Gateway validation server are used to validate a configuration before it is applied
 * Gloo Edge validation server is hit by the Gateway validation server to validate Proxy from Gloo Edge's point of view

 Discovery is responsible for: